taisukef/blakejs/README.md

 ### 1. Use `blake2b` to compute a BLAKE2b hash

-Pass it a string, `Buffer`, or `Uint8Array` containing bytes to hash, and it will return a `Uint8Array` containing the hash.
+Pass it a string or `Uint8Array` containing bytes to hash, and it will return a `Uint8Array` containing the hash.

 ```js
 // Computes the BLAKE2B hash of a string or byte array, and returns a Uint8Array